-Executive and management service employees shall, at a minimum, complete the Performance Accountability & Feedback Model Checklist on their subordinate management service supervisory, management service non-supervisory, and classified unrepresented employees as outlined in the Performance Accountability & Feedback Model Checklist.
+Unclassified and management service employees shall, at a minimum, complete the Performance Accountability & Feedback Model Checklist on their subordinate management service supervisory, management service non-supervisory, and classified unrepresented employees as outlined in the Performance Accountability & Feedback Model Checklist.

 Managers who are new to Oregon state government or promoted into a supervisory management position shall complete the required training as outlined in the Performance Accountability & Feedback Model Checklist.